NNNguyenDuyyy/FETC_CBAM_Enhanced_CNN/README.md

 ---
 ## 📌 Key Highlights
 Combine CNN backbone with Convolutional Block Attention Module (CBAM) modules for better spatial representation.
-Find the appropriate to inject AWBs for the best results.
+Find the appropriate to inject CBAM for the best results.
 Do ablation study for better insights the two stage training strategy.

 ---